DimABSA/DimABSA2026/README.md

     - **Arousal (A)**: Measures the intensity of emotion.
     A score of **1.00** indicates extremely negative valence or very low arousal, **9.00** indicates extremely positive valence or very high arousal, and **5.00** represents a neutral valence or medium arousal.

-Different subtasks involve different combinations of the above elements.
 Participants may choose to participate in one or more of these subtasks, depending on their research interest or application focus.

 <!--